 Size of the Shoes

-Avoid purchasing shoes that are smaller or bigger than your actual feet size.
-You should also avoid purchasing shoes that are too tight, at least until you become a professional performer.
-If the shoes fit too snugly, you should avoid using them as they can cause toe injuries and adverse long term effects.
-So, loose, tight, or small shoes can cause accidents and constant interruptions in your ballet dancing routine.
+Avoid buying shoes that are smaller or bigger than your actual feet size.
+Also avoid the shoes that are too tight, until you become a professional.
+Wearing cosy shoes, can cause toe injuries and long term effects.
+So, loose, tight, or small shoes can cause accidents and break your ballet routine.

 Width of the Feet

-People with wide feet or high arches should select their shoes accordingly.
-Always choose shoes that fit perfectly on the feet, and do not pinch or squeeze.
-Shoes that are too narrow may put pressure on the toes, while those that are too wide can skin your legs.
-Ill-fitting shoes are an open invitation to troublesome or painful ballet moves and positions.
+People with wide feet or high arches should select correct shoes.
+Choose the shoes that fit perfectly on the feet, and do not pinch or squeeze.
+Too narrow shoes may put pressure on the toes, while too wide can skin your legs.
+Ill-fitting shoes are troublesome or painful ballet moves and positions.

 When it comes to choosing good pointe shoes while beginning ballet, avoid purchasing designer professional shoes because they are not suitable.
 Ballet shoes should always be supportive for all ballet postures and dancing moves, especially if you are a beginner.